drmaas/drmaas.me/README.md

 ## :dizzy: Features

-- A full featured blog with tagging
+A full-featured blog with tagging
-- Dark mode and light mode with daisyUI
+- Dark mode and light mode with [daisyUI](https://daisyui.com/)
 - Site configuration
 - Supports draft page
 - Pagination for blog and tags page